fastexitlane/docker-node-semver/README.md

 # docker-node-semver

-This repo provides a simple Docker image wrapping the famous [node-semver](https://github.com/npm/node-semver) package.
+This repo provides a simple Docker image wrapping the [node-semver](https://github.com/npm/node-semver) package.
-It is based on the `debian-slim` NodeJS image to support Azure Pipelines.
+It's based on the `debian-slim` NodeJS image to support Azure Pipelines.